 Families and individuals own the largest portion of forests in the region.
 The Forest Stewardship Program helps them to create a long-term vision and plan for their woodlands, so they will stay healthy, productive, and free from subdivision.
 The Forest Stewardship Program works through state forestry agencies to link local foresters and natural resource professionals with owners, to hear their goals, walk their property, and plan for the future.

-The Eastern Region’s Nurseries and Genetics program supports state, federal, tribal, industrial, and private nurseries by providing key information to aid in the production of adequate supplies of reasonably priced, high quality, genetically adapted seedlings for reforestation, conservation, and restoration.
+The Eastern Region’s Reforestation, Nurseries, and Genetic Resources (RNGR) program supports state, federal, tribal, industrial, and private nurseries by providing key information to aid in the production of adequate supplies of reasonably priced, high quality, genetically adapted seedlings for reforestation, conservation, and restoration.
 Services include technical assistance to nurseries, research projects to address seedling and field issues, publications, and annual conferences and workshops.

 Urban and Community Forestry